 The photos began with Akira Fujii and another eclipse among the bright star clusters of Taurus in 1974.

 Akira Fujii is a name among amateur astronomers; he's one of our elders.
+[ETA, 2022: was one of our elders.]
 On November 29, 1974, he made multiple exposures of a lunar eclipse near the Hyades on a single frame of color slide film.
 While the caption explains some of the details, it leaves unsaid that if he screwed up an exposure, or the timing, or bumped the camera, the telescope, or the mount, it was all over.
 I'm guessing he experimented at previous full Moons to determine the approximate exposure to produce graceful combinations of the partial phases and relied on experience for his one and only chance to photograph mid-totality.

 Sky & Telescope, March 1975, p 191.